Module punycode

 decode

-Convert a Punycode string into an equivalent Unicode string
+Convert a Punycode string to the equivalent Unicode string

 Call parameters: